 Keith Neubert is a retired professional football and basketball player.
-After graduating college, he played professional basketball in Europe before being signed by the NFL's New York Jets.
-He played as a tight end for the Jets in the 1988 and 1989 seasons and wore #86.
-He signed with the Philadelphia Eagles for the 1992 season, but did not play.
+After graduating from the University of Nebraska, he played professional basketball in Europe before being drafted by the NFL's New York Jets.
+He played as a tight end for the Jets from 1988 to 1990 and wore #86.
+He signed with the Philadelphia Eagles in 1992 and suffered a career-ending injury.

-After his work on Slam City, Neubert landed small roles on hit TV shows such as Baywatch, Melrose Place, Wings, The Drew Carey Show, Two Guys, a Girl, and a Pizza Place and even the soap opera, The Young and the Restless.
-He landed his first American movie role in Tom Hanks' 1996 directorial debut, That Thing You Do!, playing a dentist named Dr. Collins.
+After his work on Slam City, Neubert landed the lead role of Bambino in the popular spaghetti western film series sequel, Sons of Trinity.
+He also guest-starred on hit TV shows such as Baywatch, Melrose Place, Wings, The Drew Carey Show, Two Guys, a Girl, and a Pizza Place, Becker and even the soap opera, The Young and the Restless.
+He landed his first American movie role in Tom Hanks' 1996 directorial debut, That Thing You Do!, playing a dentist named Dr. Collins opposite Charlize Theron.

-In 2009, Neubert hosted a show on HDNet titled American Xplorer.
+In 2009, Neubert hosted a series on HDNet titled American Xplorer.
 In it, he travelled to exotic locations around the world and immersed himself in foreign culture.
-The show aired for one season (13 episodes) and was not renewed for a second season.
+The show aired from 2009-12 on HDNET and AXS.

-Neubert currently hosts a show titled Man Kitchen on the Cooking Channel.
+Neubert hosted a cooking show titled Man Kitchen on the Cooking Channel.
 In this show, he shares his favorite "manly" recipes and how to cook them.
 These recipes are usually standard meals but in large, "manly" portions.